About the Foundation

 With the aim of contributing to more vibrant cultural exchanges with other countries, this program provides financial support for activities such as overseas solo and group exhibitions by Japanese artists, and art-related international conferences held in Japan.

 III.
-Study, Research and Exhibitions for Artwork in the Foundation’s Collection
+Study, Research and Exhibitions for Yoshino Gypsum Collection

 The Yoshino Gypsum Collection contains numerous pieces of high-quality art, and the Foundation is engaged in the study and research of these works.
-Please visit the Collection Search page for information on art contained in the collection.
-These works are entrusted to and periodically exhibited by the Yamagata Museum of Art and Tendo City Museum of Art.
+Please visit Yoshino Gypsum Collection Search for information on the collection.
+Part of these works are entrusted to and periodically exhibited by the Yamagata Museum of Art and Tendo City Museum of Art.

 In addition, the Foundation proactively loans out works of art for exhibitions that share likeminded goals and aims.
 Every year, numerous Foundation works are sent out for display at museums throughout Japan.